yashu-08/Typing-game/README.md

-# Typing-game
-This is a summary code which is not finalised yet but uploaded to colloborate with others and work on it
+This is a work in progress code